Randomization Tests for Conditional Group Symmetry: Kernel-based hypothesis tests for conditional group symmetry

-In the experiments reported in \cref{sec:experiments}, we test for conditional symmetry using a kernel-based test statistic on observations denoted by $Z_{1:n}$.
-For tests based on \cref{prp:eq:xy:all,prp:eq:xy:tau,prp:eq:xy}, $Z_i = (X,Y)_i$, with a kernel defined on the product space $\bfZ = \bfX \times \bfY$.
-For tests based on \cref{prp:eq:ty:y,prp:eq:tau:y,prp:eq:y}, $Z_i = Y_i$, with a kernel defined on $\bfZ = \bfY$.
-We provide a brief overview of kernel-based hypothesis testing, and other related ideas in this section.
+In the experiments reported in \cref{sec:experiments}, we test for conditional symmetry using a kernel-based test statistic of observations denoted for convenience by $Z_{1:n}$.
+For tests based on identity \eqref{eq:equiv:iden:main} (\cref{thm:equiv:dist:id}), $Z_i = (X,Y)_i$, with a kernel defined on the product space $\bfZ = \bfX \times \bfY$.
+For tests based on \eqref{eq:equiv:iden:marginal} (\cref{cor:eq:xy:cor}), $Z_i = Y_i$, with a kernel defined on $\bfZ = \bfY$.
+We provide a brief overview of kernel-based hypothesis testing and other related ideas in this section.
 See \cite{steinwart:2008:svm} for a thorough treatment of the theory of kernels, and \cite{Muandet:2017} for a review of their uses in statistics and machine learning.